vmware/dod-compliance-and-automation/README.md

 In all cases, the product's status in regards to the official STIG process will be noted at the top of the project README.md

 __NOTE__: This project represents VMware's effort to document our compliance against the SRG requirements and nothing more.
 A published STIG is our eventual goal, in most cases, but this content should not be viewed to be "as good as a STIG".
 A DISA published STIG includes technical validation, review of requirement fulfillment, accuracy and style, risk acceptance and is digitally signed by the RME and posted on a .mil.
-This SRG content is intended to provided value to our customers while the STIGs are in process.
+This SRG content is intended to provided value to our partners while the STIGs are in process.
 Except for products that have published STIGs already, there is no explicit or implied DISA approval of the provided content.

 ## Compliance Automation

 STIG documents are written to be portable, offline hardening documentation where a sysadmin can go through, step by step, and STIG a system with no external dependencies.
-That said, many STIGs are either too complex or need to be applied to so many instances that manual steps are not an ideal solution.
-To augment the plain language STIG content, we are providing a number of ways to script or fully automate your VMWare compliance activities.
+That said, many STIGs are either too complex or need to be applied to so many instances that manual steps are just not feasible.
+To augment the plain language STIG content, we are providing a number of ways to script or fully automate your VMware compliance activities.

 ### Auditing with InSpec